 What did happen was that since STANDARD was no longer financially solvent, the FREDERICK OSANN Company took back the license and patent rights on the "Sewhandy" and began producing them in Cleveland and eventually Boston under the STANDARD Sewing Machine Company of Cleveland label.

 Apparently, the FREDERICK OSANN Company still believed that the STANDARD name was a good brand with the sewing public even though it was already out of business.
-Government records indicate that by May 29, 1930, Frederick Osann was both the President of the FREDERICK OSANN Company and the STANDARD Sewing Machine Company (with all its assets and debts).
-Renewed September 23, 1950 to The Singer Manufacturing Con-pany, of Elizabeth, New Jersey, a corporation of New Jersey.
+Government records indicate that by May 29, Frederick Osann was both the President of the FREDERICK OSANN Company STANDARD Sewing Machine Company (with all its assets and debts).